themarv1/arr-trailer-core/README.md

 ## Usage

 It is recommended to run ATC from a pre-compiled binary directly on your server (e.g., unRAID).
+The pre-compiled binary provided in the GitHub Releases is for linux/amd64 systems.
+Users on other architectures (e.g., ARM-based systems like Raspberry Pi) will need to build the application from source!

 1. Download the `yt-dlp` executable for your system and place it in the same folder as `arr-trailer-core`.
 2. For best results, install `ffmpeg` on your system so `yt-dlp` can merge video and audio streams.